jj1bdx/erltrek/README.md

     * Coordinate system: 2D and dual layer (Quadrants + Sectors)
     * Weapons: phaser (torpedo is optional)
     * Not too fast but not too slow
+* Start from a simplified model but make it extendable